 With the high-speed line passengers are able to reach Paris in just over two hours, Brussels in under two hours and Amsterdam in under four hours.

 We are working with our infrastructure managers, SNCF Réseau, Eurotunnel and LISEA to process a direct high-speed route from London to Bordeaux in under five hours.
 We expect up to 200,000 passengers to use this service each year.

-City-centre to city-centre train travel is far more environmentally friendly than using an airline, as a journey by high-speed train produces 90 per cent less pollution that catching an aeroplane.
+City-centre to city-centre train travel is far more environmentally friendly than using an airline, as a journey by high-speed train produces 90 per cent less pollution than catching an aeroplane.
 Following the liberalisation of the International rail market in 2010, it is now possible for competing rail operators to provide international services.

-HS1 Ltd welcome discussions with other operators interested in running such services.
+HS1 Ltd. welcome discussions with other operators interested in running such services.